 Once you confirm the installation, one line should take care of everything required to install MariaDB in CentOS 7.
 Once installed, you'll need to start MariaDB and ensure that it always starts at boot by issuing these commands:

 systemctl start mariadb systemctl enable mariadb

 To ensure that MariaDB started successfully, it is advised to use the following command to check its status:

 systemctl status mariadb

-Follow the on screen instructions to change the password and finalize your MariaDB installation.
-If everything completed without any errors, MariaDB should now be fully functional on your server!
+Follow the on-screen instructions to change the password and finalize your MariaDB installation.
+If everything is completed without any errors, MariaDB should now be fully functional on your server!